Braintree Payment Solutions Review

 Is it a brain in the shape of a tree, or a tree that grows brains?
 I’m not entirely sure, but either way I can tell you that Braintree is definitely smart — smart as a business, and smart for businesses that want to accept payments through websites, smartphone apps, and mobile devices.

-Braintree offers a high degree of customizability and invaluable services that make it ideal for forward-thinking app developers, social market-style businesses, and other Internet-based, tech-driven merchants.
+Braintree Payment Solutions offers a high degree of customizability and invaluable services that make it ideal for forward-thinking app developers, social market-style businesses, and other Internet-based, tech-driven merchants.
 It also provides seamless, frictionless billing while maintaining access to billing information in a way that most providers don’t allow.

-I wholeheartedly recommend Braintree to you.
+I wholeheartedly recommend Braintree Payment Solutions.
 If you have no need for the developer tools and other capabilities beyond simple payment processing, then you might want to look elsewhere for the lowest rates.
 In my mind, though, Braintree offers incredibly valuable services at a fair price, and almost any merchant could benefit from processing with the company.
 Congratulations, Braintreeps (Braintree reps, get it?
 I didn’t make this up).
 You’ve earned a perfect 5-star rating.

 Read on to learn more about what makes Braintree unique.
 To find a merchant account that accommodates brick-and-mortar sales, check out our guided merchant account finder.

 Products and Services:

 We’re not looking at just a simple merchant account provider here.
 There isn’t even a brick-and-mortar solution with Braintree.
 It’s mobile and digital products only.
 If you’re into e-tail, app development, or mobile anyway, you need to take a closer look.
 But with so many incredibly useful features, you might need to take a couple of days to process the possibilities.
 Everything is customizable, with the most painless integration you’re likely to find anywhere in the industry.
 Offerings include:

 - Merchant accounts: Braintree is a direct processor, so your payments account comes directly from this provider.

 - International accounts: Available in the US, Canada, Europe and even Australia, Braintree is a truly global provider.
 Not to mention that you can accept payments in over 130 currencies AND 6 languages.
 This is pretty unique.